jtquisenberry/PrintManager/README.md

 * __Document__: The title of the document printed.
 * __Submitted @__: The time when the job was submitted.
 * __Pages printed__: The number of pages printed out of the number of pages in the document.
-* __Bytes printed__: The number of bytes printed out of the number of bytes in the file.
+* __Bytes printed__: The number of bytes printed out of the number of bytes in the spool file.
 * __Status__: The status of the print job.

 ### Technical

-Capture of print jobs in real time is accomplished with API functions `FindFirstPrinterChangeNotification` and `FindNextPrinterChangeNotification`.
+Capture of print jobs in real time is accomplished with Windows API functions `FindFirstPrinterChangeNotification` and `FindNextPrinterChangeNotification`.

 ## Duplicate and Redirect Print Jobs

 To duplicate and redirect a print job, do the following:

-* Select a printer whose jobs should be redirected from the "Printer ot redirect" combobox.
+* Select a printer whose jobs should be redirected from the "Printer to redirect" combobox.
 * Select one or more printers to receive the duplicate print job from the listbox below.
 * Click "Redirect Printer".